 If you’ve been to Tahiti with Windstar over the past few years, you likely know about its partnership with Coral Gardeners, the Moorea-based nonprofit.
 The organization’s mission is focused on revolutionizing ocean conservation and creating a global movement to save coral reefs.

-Since Windstar launched its partnership in 2022 with an initial corporate donation, the company and guests together adopted 1000 corals in 2022, and a further 1500 in 2023.
-So far in 2024, they’ve already adopted 685 more.
+Since Windstar launched its partnership in 2022 with an initial corporate donation, the company and guests together have adopted 3,660 corals as of May 2024.
 Guests onboard all Tahiti-based cruise have the option to contribute as well via a $35 donation.
 The donation program has since expanded to all the ships in Windstar’s fleet.

 On my February cruise aboard Star Breeze, I got a chance to sit down with Hannah Stewart, Coral Gardeners’ head of science and reforestation (prior to joining the organization, she worked as developer/director at the University of California, Berkely; the Canada native lives all year around in Moorea).
 In our conversation, she talked about how the non-profit is growing and expanding its bandwidth, and why the health of corals matters so much in French Polynesia – and also everywhere around the globe.